ibm-cloud-docs/secrets-manager/secret-update.md

 With {{site.data.keyword.secrets-manager_full}}, you can update an existing secret metadata, such as its name or description, custom metadata and expiration date.
 Note that not all secret types support all options.
 {: shortdesc}

+When changing an IAM credential's or Service crednetial's secret TTL, it will be applied only on the next secret version rotation.
+{: note}

 ## Before you begin